shermanloan/scejson-doc/doc/module-loan.md

 less than zero, then the interest charge will be set to a value of zero, and the Regulation Z Finance Charge will be adjusted in an identical manner.

-Note that setting the value of this attribute to `true` will likely cause the sum of the principal and interest to no longer equal the total of payments (similarly for the Amount Financed and Finance Charge).
-J. L. Sherman and Associates does not recommend that you set the value of this attribute to `true` before consulting with your legal counsel in regards to these and other unforseen consequences.
+Note that setting the value of this field to `true` will likely cause the sum of the principal and interest to no longer equal the total of payments (similarly for the Amount Financed and Finance Charge).
+J. L. Sherman and Associates does not recommend that you set the value of this field to `true` before consulting with your legal counsel in regards to these and other unforseen consequences.